shawon111/heart-care/README.md

 ## Features:
  * You can register and login to our site using password and email.
 Also you can login using your google account.
  * You have to login first to see our about, service details and department page
+ * you can see your name in the header after login to our website
  * You can see how many type of treatment(service) we provide
  * You can see details about every service
- * You can see our departments